DRM Associates provides extensive training in new product development, best practices, QFD, team launch & other topics.

 Concept Development Workshop

 This three-day, workshop addresses the process for determining customer needs and requirements (voice of the customer), developing a product specification, creating concept alternatives, and evaluating and selecting a preferred concept approach.
-The workshop is spaced out over the course of this process to provide on-the-job training with an actual project.

 Design for Six Sigma Workshop